 Conclusion

-To move from experiment to repeatable program, codify the template, automate metadata and hreflang where applicable, and set a deployment cadence for content variants.
+To turn experiments into a repeatable program, document your template, automate metadata and hreflang when needed, and establish a schedule for content deployment.
 Start by auditing three top-performing pages, implement one localization template, and run an A/B test.
-For teams looking to automate localization and prototype dozens of variants quickly, platforms like Explore Scaleblogger to prototype localized content at scale can streamline templates, workflows, and iteration so the next phase becomes execution, not guesswork.
+For teams looking to automate localization and prototype dozens of variants quickly, platforms like Explore Scaleblogger to prototype localized content at scale can templates, workflows, and iteration so the next phase becomes execution, not guesswork.